UT Tyler Undergraduate Nursing

 Graduates are also prepared to assume registered nurse responsibilities in any area of healthcare and be able to continue to the masters and doctoral levels.

 - Students must be Texas Core-complete BEFORE beginning the BSN program.
-They can be in progress of the final 15 hours of pre-requisite or core courses when they apply for the BSN program, pending that those courses are completed before the program courses begin.
+They can be in progress of five (5) outstanding prerequisite courses when they apply for the BSN program, pending that those courses are completed before the program courses begin.

 - See the UT Tyler Core Curriculum for the most current core courses that UT Tyler requires.